zinic/crawl/output.md

 Energetic damage may be caused by anything related to electricity or certain high power physics like a plasma.
 This damage type includes lightning, static, radio and most futuristic beam weapons.
 This damage type does describe some types of damage that may be considered part of the fire damage type;
-the
-distinction is whether or not the effect would cause something to burn.
+the distinction is whether or not the effect would cause something to burn.

 Energetic damage types are usually so strong that the burning caused by them is secondary or ignored in the face of the damage the attack does on its own.
 This is the difference between a match burning versus being vaporized by plasma.

 Certain magic effects may impart energetic damage as well instead of meta.

 Energetic damage types are very effective but also chaotic.
 Upon a successful hit the attacker may roll a fate die.
 Negative and neutral values have no additional effect.

+A positvie fate die roll grants the attacker **two** of their smallest damage dice in additional damage.

 * **Meta**